 I was recently asked how long it takes to get a Social Security decision when the judge sends you to a post hearing medical examination (also known as a consultative examination).

 In cases where there is no post-hearing consultative examination, I normally estimate it may take 30 to 90 days to get a decision.
 A post-hearing consultative examination can mean a longer wait to get a hearing decision.
-Here are my estimates from the day of the hearing Continue reading What happens if Social Security sets an exam after your hearing
+Here are my estimates from the day of the hearing: Continue reading An exam AFTER your Social Security hearing – EXPLAINED!

 How long you have to wait to get your Social Security disability hearing is one of the most common questions I receive in my Colorado disability law office.
 Each disability representative has his or her own experience with the wait times.
 However, you do not have to rely on knowing a disability lawyer to get the Social Security hearing wait times.
 You can use the same information attorneys use!
 Continue reading Wait Times for Social Security Disability Hearings